bacontime/blog-mirror/nature/astrosymbols.md

 ## Other Whatsits

+<span class="catsym">ʻOumuamua</span>
-- <span class="catsym">ʻOumuamua</span>: The first known instellar object to visit the Solar System.
-It's name means something like "scout".
+: The first known instellar object to visit the Solar System.
+: Its name means something like "scout".
 Probably not aliens, but for a while there, that wasn't a completely ludicrous hypothesis.

+<span class="catsym">2019 OK</span>
-- <span class="catsym">2019 OK</span>: An Apollo-class object that passed close to the Earth in 2019.
+: An Apollo-class object that passed close to the Earth in 2019.
 Because of the angle of its orbit, we had very little warning about its approach.
-The name is just based on the date of its discovery, and doesn't follow the normal asteroid naming pattern.
+: The name is just based on the date of its discovery, and doesn't follow the normal asteroid number naming pattern.

-<span class="catsym">1 Ceres ⚳</span>
-: God of grain, harvest, motherhood.
-Biggest Asteroid.
-First discovered.
-Now considered a dwarf Planet, listed above.

-<span class="catsym">2 Pallas ⚴</span>
-: Athena and her spear.
-A lot of other mythological characters are named Pallas as well.

-<span class="catsym">3 Juno ⚵</span>
-: God of marriage and childbirth.
-Sometimes associated with the moon.

-<span class="catsym">4 Vesta ⚶</span>
-: God of hearth and home.
-: This asteroid has the tallest mountain in the system.
-(Though that seems like cheating to me.
-Vesta isn't even big enough to make itself round; of course it's going to have some lumps.)

-<span class="catsym">5 Astraea <span class="catPUA"></span>⯙</span>
-: God of justice, innocence, purity, and precision.

-<span class="catsym">6 Hebe <span class="catPUA"></span></span>
-: God of youth and forgiveness, Cupbearer to the gods.

-<span class="catsym">7 Iris <span class="catPUA"></span></span>
-: God of rainbows.
-Messenger of the gods.

-<span class="catsym">8 Flora <span class="catPUA"></span></span>
-: God of flowers and springtime.

-<span class="catsym">9 Metis <span class="catPUA"></span></span>
-: Titan of wisdom and skilled council.
-Mother of Athena.

-<span class="catsym">10 Hygiea <span class="catPUA"></span>⯚</span>
-: God of cleanliness, sanitation, and preventative medicine.
-Daughter of Asclepius, god of medicine.

-: I think the official unicode glyph is supposed to be a rod of Asclepius (one snake), but looks more like a caduceus (two snakes, Hermes) to me.

-<span class="catsym">11 Parthenope <span class="catPUA"></span></span>
-: Siren Either failed to lure Odysseus or was turned into a city by Jupiter.

-<span class="catsym">12 Victoria <span class="catPUA"></span></span>
-: God of victory.

-<span class="catsym">13 Egeria <span class="catPUA"></span></span>
-: Nymph who gave laws and to early Rome.

-<span class="catsym">14 Irene <span class="catPUA"></span></span>
-: Personification of peace.
-Sister to Dike (Justice) and Eunomia (Order).
-Daughter of Themis, titan of divine law and second wife of Jupiter.

-<span class="catsym">15 Eunomia <span class="catPUA"></span></span>
-: Personification of Order.
-God of law, legistlation, and pastures.

-<span class="catsym">16 Psyche <span class="catPUA"></span></span>
-: God of the soul.
-A beautiful mortal who had a romance with Cupid and was tormented by his mother Venus.
-Around the time this asteroid was discovered, people realized there's tons of the things and started numbering them.

-<span class="catsym">17 Thetis <span class="catPUA"></span></span>
-: Sea nymph, mother of Achilles

-<span class="catsym">18 Melpomene <span class="catPUA"></span></span>
-: Muse of the Chorus and Tregedy.

-<span class="catsym">19 Fortuna <span class="catPUA"></span></span>
-: God of fate and fortune.
-She is commonly said to be blind.
-Had a fancy wheel which was later adapted into a popular game show.

-<span class="catsym">26 Proserpina <span class="catPUA"></span>⯘</span>
-: Daughter of Ceres.
-Stuck in the underworld each winter because Pluto kidnapped her and fed her those underworldly pomegranite seeds.
-Also a god of springtime, wine, and a terrifying Queen of the underworld.

-<span class="catsym">28 Bellona <span class="catPUA"></span></span>
-: Wife of Mars.
-Also a god of a crazed bloodthirsty war.
-Likes to ride into battle with her hubby and has a special talent when it comes to destroying entire cities.

-<span class="catsym">29 Amphitrite <span class="catPUA"></span></span>
-: Neptune's wife.
-God of the sea and salt water.

-<span class="catsym">35 Leukothea <span class="catPUA"></span></span>
-: A nymph or queen who leapt into the sea.
-The symbol is an old-timey lighthouse.

-<span class="catsym">37 Fides <span class="catPUA"></span></span>
-: God of trust and reliability,